Nothile-Moyo-Git/express-routing-demo/README.md

 When you've got it installed in the _/src_ folder.
 You can run the following command using _cmd_ in the installation folder where your stripe is found.

 Run an event listener which listens to all stripe events on port 3000
-> stripe listen --forward-to --skip-verify localhost:3000/webhook
+> stripe listen --forward-to localhost:3000/webhook

 ** Note: You can forward events from your public site to your local one using stripe --load-from-webhooks-api **

+** Note: You can skip the verification for SSL using the --skip-verify tag, but be warned that this can cause security concerns **

 ## Databases
 **Note: Sequelize and MySQL were used previously, and have now been replaced with Mongoose.
 Mongoose is an ORM for MongoDB used with Node.js**